MaterializeInc/materialize/doc/developer/design/20230315_backup_restore.md

 This is not _strictly_ safe, since CRDB is not a strictly serializable store; in particular, the docs [describe the risk of a causal reverse](https://www.cockroachlabs.com/blog/consistency-model/#as-of-system-timequeries-and-backups), where a read concurrent with updates A and B may observe B but not A, even if B is a real-time consequence of A. In the context of Materialize, if A is a compare-and-append and B is a compare-and-append on some downstream shard, a causal reverse could cause our backup of B to contain newer data than our backup of A, breaking correctness requirement 2.

 A causal reverse is expected to be very rare, and if encountered we can just try restoring another backup.
-However, [see below for a discussion of the alternatives](#conclusion-and-alternatives).

 # Rollout

-We already capture CRDB changefeeds in some environments; we’ll need to enable this everywhere, and to make sure we’re choosing our retention carefully.

-We’ll also need to enable versioning and a lifecycle policy.
-We expect no problems with this, though there is always risk when changing a whole-bucket config; we’ll want to bake any change here in staging before moving to production.
+We already back up our CRDB data, and our S3 buckets enable versioning and a lifecycle policy.

 Since there’s no user-facing surface area to this feature, we do not expect to add additional code to the running environment.
 However, we will need code that can rewrite CRDB and update data in S3 while an environment is down. `persistcli` seems like a natural place for this, and ad-hoc restores can run as ad-hoc Kubernetes jobs.